This is how I'd act:

-Now I have a controller-action that accepts a form that consists of the whole bunch of data as a single
+I now have a controller action that accepts a form with all of the data in one batch.

-Now I have to walk thru all the properties and collections recursively, and compare with the database graph; if they don't exist, add them, if they do walk thru all properties again and perform the same to a deeper level until no navigation properties are left over.
-Since I have many more properties and descendants than mentioned in the previous example, it's just inside to walk thru them manually.
+Now I have to iteratively go through all the collections and properties and compare them to the database graph; if they don't exist, add them; if they do, go through all the properties once more and carry out the same action to a deeper level until there are no navigation properties left over.
+It's easy to manually browse them as I have many more characteristics and descendants than were specified in the previous example.

 Context.UpdateGraph(business, bus => bus .AssociatedEntity(bu => bu.BusinessType) .AssociatedCollection(bu => bu.Categories) .OwnedCollection(bu => bu.Branches, branch => branch .AssociatedEntity(b => b.BranchType) .OwnedEntity(b => b.Address) .OwnedCollection(b => b.Phones) .OwnedCollection(b => b.CustomFields) .OwnedCollection(b => b.OpeningTimes, openingTimes => openingTimes .OwnedCollection(b => b.WorkingPeriods) ) ) );

 System.InvalidCastException: Unable to cast object of type 'System.Linq.Expressions.MethodCallExpressionN' to type 'System.Linq.Expressions.MemberExpression'.

 I attempted to troubleshoot the source code, but I'm not very knowledgeable with Expression Trees.
 The issue arises when the internal

 call (to include object graph to load store object) tries to connect